Insurance for multifamily property management at scale

 Swimming pool and amenity injuries

-Apartment complexes with pools, fitness centers, playgrounds, and hot tubs carry premises liability that scales with resident and guest traffic.
-Drowning incidents carry the highest severity in multifamily operations, and management agreements typically assign common area maintenance responsibility to the PM company.
-GL without adequate umbrella above it is frequently insufficient.
+Pools, fitness centers, playgrounds, and hot tubs carry premises liability that scales with resident and guest traffic.
+Drowning incidents carry the highest severity in multifamily operations, and management agreements assign common area maintenance to the PM company.

 Fair housing discrimination at high applicant volumes

 Large apartment complexes process thousands of applications per year.
-Each application is a potential fair housing complaint.
-Disability discrimination accounts for more than half of fair housing complaints filed nationwide.
-At high applicant volumes, even a small screening error rate generates multiple claims per year, and standard GL does not cover fair housing defense.
+Disability discrimination accounts for more than half of complaints filed nationwide.
+At high applicant volumes, even a small screening error rate generates multiple claims annually.

 Bed bug and pest infestation liability

-Bed bug infestations in multifamily buildings spread between units through shared walls, HVAC systems, and laundry facilities.
-The management company faces habitability claims when it delays treatment, fails to notify neighboring units, or mishandles tenant relocation.
-Class-action exposure exists when an infestation affects an entire floor or building.
+Bed bug infestations spread between units through shared walls, HVAC systems, and laundry facilities.
+The management company faces habitability claims when it delays treatment or fails to notify neighboring units.
+An infestation affecting an entire floor creates class-action exposure.

 Maintenance negligence leading to habitability claims

 Delayed repairs to heating, plumbing, or structural issues trigger habitability claims.
-At multifamily scale, a single deferred maintenance decision affects dozens or hundreds of units simultaneously.
-Mold from unrepaired leaks and heating failures in winter are the most common triggers, and the PM's E&O responds for the management decision.
+At multifamily scale, a single deferred maintenance decision affects dozens of units simultaneously.
+Mold from unrepaired leaks and heating failures in winter are the most common triggers.

 Employee theft of rent collections

-Apartment management companies handle monthly rent payments that can be substantial at a single property.
-An employee with access to operating accounts, lockboxes, or payment portals can divert funds for months before audits catch the discrepancy.
-Fidelity bonds cover this exposure, and bond limits should equal peak monthly collections.
+Apartment management companies handle monthly rent payments that can reach six figures at a single property.
+An employee with access to operating accounts or payment portals can divert funds for months before an audit catches the discrepancy.

 Slip-and-fall in common areas

-Parking lots, stairwells, laundry rooms, lobbies, and walkways in apartment complexes see heavy daily foot traffic.
-Ice and snow removal gaps, wet floors in laundry rooms, and poorly lit stairwells are the most common triggers.
-The management company is typically responsible for common area maintenance under the management agreement.
+Parking lots, stairwells, laundry rooms, and walkways in apartment complexes see heavy daily foot traffic.
+Ice removal gaps, wet floors, and poorly lit stairwells are the most common triggers.

 Multifamily PM licensing and compliance